superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 df.head(10)
 ```

-Which gives us a reasonable set of baseline question-context-ground_truth set as below which could later be used to generate response from our RAG pipeline for evaluation :
+This method provides us with a reasonable baseline question-context-ground_truth set, which can be used to generate responses from our RAG pipeline for evaluation.
+And RAGAS generates this set with less effort than T5 and OpenAI.

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/ragas_baseline_eval_dataset_preview.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/ragas_baseline_eval_dataset_preview.png)

-Let's zoom into one of the rows to see what did RAGAS generate for us:
+Let's zoom in to one of the rows to see what RAGAS generated for us (below):

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/ragas_sample_question.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/ragas_sample_question.png)

-The first column is the `question` generated based on the given list of values of `contexts` along with value of `ground_truth` used to evaluate our `answer` which is going to be surfaced as we run the `question` through our RAG pipeline.
+The first column (above), `question` is generated on the basis of the given list of `contexts`, along with value of `ground_truth` which we use to evaluate the `answer` - surfaced when we run the `question` through our RAG pipeline.

-It is a good idea to export them as a hugging-face dataset to be utilised later during the evaluation step.
+To ensure ease of use, efficiency, and interoperability, it's a good idea to export the generated Question-Context-Ground_Truth sets as a hugging-face dataset, for
+use later during the evaluation step.

-The techniques above let you build a good evaluation dataset including reasonably good questions and ground-truths to evaluate your RAG system.
+Though each of the techniques above - T5, OpenAI, and RAGAS - confers certain advantages and disadvantages, all of them let you build a good evaluation dataset including reasonably good questions and ground-truths to evaluate your RAG system.
+Which you decide to use depends on the specifics of your use case.

----
+### Tuning with answers

-> 💡 An essential aspect to consider is the creation of an evaluation dataset with `answer` for each tuning cycle.
-This suggests developing a subroutine that facilitates the construction of evaluation dataset in the expected RAGAS format, as illustrated above, utilizing the provided questions and executing them through your RAG system.
+In each tuning cycle (i.e., adjusting model parameters, training the model, evaluating the model), your evaluation dataset should be tuned using RAG pipeline-generated `answer`s.
+This requires developing a subroutine that facilitates the construction of an evaluation dataset in the expected RAGAS format (`question`, `answer`, `contexts`, `ground_truths` - as indicated in the above code snippet) executing the provided questions through your RAG system.

-A sample subroutine may look like this below :
+Such a subroutine might look like this:

 ```python
 ## Prepare the evaluation dataset to evaluate our RAG system